X

 Most trade schools require applicants to have one of the following:

-• A standards-based high school diploma recognized by the student’s state.
+• A standards-based high school diploma recognized by your state.

-• A state-issued GED or an equivalent state-authorized exam.
+• A state-issued GED or equivalent state-authorized exam.

 If you’re transferring from another trade or technical college, you’ll need to provide an official transcript from that institution.